Skip to main content

 }

-We use the MongoDB query syntax because it is easy to read and write and is well documented.
-The conditions are never actually executed against a database.
-Instead, our SDKs include a light-weight interpreter for this syntax that runs entirely locally.
+GrowthBook uses MongoDB query syntax because it is easy to read, write, and well documented.
+Conditions are never executed against a database — the SDKs include a lightweight interpreter for this syntax that runs entirely locally.

 Saved Groups